a5c-ai/a5c/docs/cli/reference.md

 # CLI Reference

-The CLI transforms provider payloads into a Normalized Event (NE) and can enrich with repository context.
+The CLI transforms provider payloads into a Normalized Event (NE), extracts mentions, and can enrich with repository context.
 Implemented with `commander` (see `src/cli.ts`).

 ## Commands